BijoySingh/AndroidBasicsLibrary/README.md

 // To get all items for a custom class List<YourDatabaseItem> items = db.get(YourDatabaseItem.class);
 ```
+A full fledged example can be seen in my [TutorialApp](https://github.com/BijoySingh/TutorialApp).

 # License
 The MIT License (MIT)